COMMUNITY-BASED RENEWABLE ENERGY

 Community-based renewable energy (CBRE) is also commonly referred to as “community solar” and is referred to by Hawaiian Electric as “Shared Solar.”
 In a CBRE program:

-A Subscriber Organization is a company, organization, or group of people who owns, develops, or operates a CBRE project in an electric utility’s service territory.
+A Subscriber Organization is a company, organization, or group of people who own, develop, or operate a CBRE project in an electric utility’s service territory.

 A Subscriber is a customer (in the service territory of the same electric utility) who agrees to pay a Subscriber Organization for a portion of the output from the Subscriber Organization’s renewable energy project.
 These credits are applied to the Subscriber’s electric utility account to offset a portion of the Subscriber’s electricity bill.